benedict-drio/bitidentity/README.md

 - **Node.js API**: Complete with endpoints for identity management and verification.
 - **Documentation**: Full documentation on the contract and API usage.
 - **Frontend**: (If included) A minimal interface to demonstrate the platform.

-I’ll move forward with implementing these features and provide you with a complete package once everything is done!